survivejs/webpack-book/manuscript/techniques/01_dynamic_loading.md

 ## Dealing with Dynamic Paths

 Given the approaches discussed here rely on static analysis and webpack has to find the files in question, it doesn't work for every possible case.
-If the files you need are on another server or have to be accessed through a specific end-point, then webpack isn't enough.
+If the files you need are on another server or have to be accessed through a particular end-point, then webpack isn't enough.

 Consider using browser-side loaders like [$script.js](https://github.com/ded/script.js/) or [little-loader](https://github.com/walmartlabs/little-loader) on top of webpack in this case.